Lipovník, Rožňava District

 Lipovník (Hárskút) is a village and municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1364.
+Before the establishment of independent Czechoslovakia in 1918, Lipovník was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1945, it was again part of Hungary as a result of the First Vienna Award.

 Geography

-The village lies at an altitude of 364 metres and covers an area of 12.723 km².
+The village lies at an altitude of 364 metres and covers an area of 12.723 km2.

 It has a population of about 520 people.

+Population

 Culture

 The village has a public library and a football pitch.